epics-docs/epics-docs/specs/AccessSecurity.rst

 Quick Start
 -----------

-In order to “turn on” access security for a particular IOC the following must be done:
+In order to "turn on" access security for a particular IOC the following must be done:

--  Create the access security ﬁle.
+-  Create the access security file.
--  IOC databases may have to be modiﬁed
+-  IOC databases may have to be modified

-   -  Record instances may have to have values assigned to ﬁeld ASG.
+   -  Record instances may have to have values assigned to field ASG.
 If ASG is null the record is in group DEFAULT.
-   -  Access security ﬁles can be reloaded after iocInit via a subroutine record with asSubInit and asSubProcess as the associated subroutines.
+   -  Access security files can be reloaded after iocInit via a subroutine record with asSubInit and asSubProcess as the associated subroutines.
 Writing the value 1 to this record will cause a reload.